FIVE MORE MYTHS FOR FRANCHISORS

 Most franchise agreements include a provision that the franchisee must act in accordance with the franchise’s operations manual.
 As this manual can be changed by the franchisor, this means that franchisees basically have to do as they are told – right?

 It doesn’t actually matter what you call it – franchise, distributorship or just plain ‘business opportunity’: it will still be subject to the ordinary law of contract, together with statutory regulation of fair trading, intellectual property and competition.
 Pre-contractual representations (the most common causes of franchise disputes) are regulated under the Contractual Remedies Act, the Fair Trading Act and common law.
-And while there is no franchise-specific legislation in New Zealand, any future regulation would be likely to include a broad enough definition to include many of the above.
+Changing the name doesn't change your obligations.

 So there you have it: ten myths for intending franchisors.
 Franchising can be a great growth strategy for a business but it’s important to start off with the right expectations.
-Do that – and get the right advice – and you could join the franchise success stories.
+If you don’t believe the myths, and you get the right advice up-front, you too could be one of franchising’s many success stories.

 Read the first five myths here.